vsrinivas/fuchsia/docs/syscalls/vmo_clone.md

 will bring in a copy of the page at the offset the write occurred.
 The new page in the cloned vmo is now a copy and may diverge from the parent.
 Any reads from ranges outside of the parent vmo's size will contain zeros, and writes will allocate new zero filled pages.
-If a page in a clone is decommitted, the parent's page will become visible once again, still with copy-on-write semantics.
+See the NOTES section below for details on VMO syscall interactions with clones.

 *offset* must be page aligned.